-Bureau policy requires the designation of an Aircraft Chief of Party for each fixed-wing point-to-point flight transporting personnel.
-The basic duties and responsibilities of the Aircraft Chief of Party are:
+Bureau policy requires the designation of an Flight Manager for each fixed-wing point-to-point flight transporting personnel.
+The basic duties and responsibilities of the Flight Manager are:

-- 1 Pilot's Card: check that pilot is qualified and current for aircraft type - 2 Aircraft Card: check that aircraft is approved for mission, card current - 3 Flight Plan/Flight Following: filed with FAA or Agency, facilitate as needed (Filing, opening, and closing the FAA flight plan is the responsibility of the pilot.) - 4 Pilot Briefed on flight route/mission objective - 5 Pilot Briefing to passengers is given - 6 Passengers: have received and understand briefing; all personnel on board are either air crew members, authorized or official passengers - 7 Fiscal Documents: ensure flight payment paperwork is accurate and signed where appropriate
+- 1 Pilot's Card: check that pilot is qualified and current for aircraft type - 2 Aircraft Card: check that aircraft is approved for mission, card current - 3 Flight Plan/Flight Following: filed with FAA or Agency, facilitate as needed (Filing, opening, and closing the FAA flight plan is the responsibility of the pilot.) - 4 Pilot Briefed on flight route/mission objective - 5 Pilot Briefing to passengers is given - 6 Passengers: have received and understand briefing; all personnel on board are either air crew members, authorized or official passengers - 7 Fiscal Documents: ensure flight payment paperwork is accurate and signed where appropriate wildfire suppression, these missions are requested and documented on the Aircraft Resource Order form, not the Aircraft Flight Request/Schedule.

 Tactical/Special-Use Missions Tactical flight missions are aircraft operations associated with initial attack of wildfires and large fire support.
-For wildfire suppression, these missions are requested and documented on the Aircraft Resource Order form, not the Aircraft Flight Request/Schedule.
+For